Workflow

 - Use

-to pull in the latest changes from Stringtale. - You’ll notice that any updated
+stringtale pullto pull in the latest changes from Stringtale. - You’ll notice that any updated

-attribute.
-This is what the CLI uses to deterine if the text has to be updated or not.
-You should not update theversion
+<Value>tags will now have aversionattribute.
+This is what the CLI uses to determine if the text has to be updated or not.
+You should not update theversionattribute manually. - Once you’ve reviewed the changes, you can commit them to the repository, ready for the next update.

-Manually updatting text in your code base
+Manually updating text in your codebase

 When using Stringtale, you’re not limited to text changes through the browser.
-It’s still entirely possible to make changes directly in your code base.
+It’s still entirely possible to make changes directly in your codebase.

-attribute.
-The version attribute is only used to determine if changes from outside the repository have been made
+attribute is only used to determine if changes from outside the repository have been made and need to be pulled in.

-to the URL.
+?stringtale to the URL.
 This also has the added benefit of not having to reload the page to make changes.

 Editing static text